motiwalam/pascal_triangle/index.md

 # pascal_triangle

+This repository contains:
-Two Python scripts that can write and read individual rows of Pascal's triangle and a third that puts all of these into an actual triangle that can be viewed in a browser.
+* Two Python scripts that can write and read individual rows of Pascal's triangle and a third that puts all of these into an actual triangle that can be viewed in a browser.
+* the raw data for the first 500 rows of Pascal's triangle and multiple HTML documents for the triangle, up to a certain number of rows
+* a [website](https://thechosenreader.github.io/pascal_triangle/pascalesque/) to play with more generic Pascal-esque triangles

 ## Algorithm
 `rowpascal.py` generates the target row by relying on the fact that `nCr(n, r+1) / nCr(n, r) = (n-r)/(r+1)`.
 Previous versions of the algorithm also made use of the fact that each row is symmetrical but that was done away with in the interest of not blowing my computer up (larger rows take literal gigabytes of space).

-`pasc_latex.py` uses the recursive approach with a generator to create arbitrarily large triangles without a significant memory footprint.
-The code for it is not mine and comes from [here](https://www.bedroomlan.org/coding/pascals-triangle-latex/)
+`pasc_latex.py` implements the recursive approach with a generator to create arbitrarily large triangles.
+It performs on par with `gentriangle.py` The code for it is not mine and comes from [here](https://www.bedroomlan.org/coding/pascals-triangle-latex/).

+`pascalesque/computer.js` contains the javascript implementation used for the Pascal-esque website.

 ## File Format
 Speaking of space, I store each row in a custom file format which interleaves the raw bytes of each number in the row with 4 bytes that instruct the program on how many bytes to read the get the next number.
-It's not much but it cuts space consumption by about 2.5.
+It's not much but it cuts space consumption by about 2.5, a necessity when computing large rows.

-## Speed
-It is Python so, it's obviously not very fast.
-It takes about 12 minutes to generate 10000 rows.
-Not to mention, reading large rows takes much longer.
-In the end, I chose Python for its support of arbitrarity large integers.
-I experimented using Java's BigInteger class which worked pretty well.
-I haven't implemented the `.rpas` format in Java yet, though.
-I also did some cursory research into BigInteger libraries for C++ but didn't find any convenient ones that worked well.
-In the end, Python won for its convenience.

 ## Triangles
 Below are links to all of the triangles available in this repository.
+If you don't mind some javascript, I recommend you use the [Pascal-esque website](https://thechosenreader.github.io/pascal_triangle/pascalesque/) instead, as it can define triangles up to an arbitrary row.
+Type `$pascal ROW` into the input area to create a triangle with `ROW` rows.

 * [Row 12](https://thechosenreader.github.io/pascal_triangle/triangles/12.html)
 * [Row 50](https://thechosenreader.github.io/pascal_triangle/triangles/50.html)